- CHECKLIST OF SOME FINANCIAL ISSUES FOR SENIORS & FAMILY CAREGIVERS

 Following is an overview of some of the important issues involved in financial planning for long-term care.
 It is important that you prepare yourself, plan ahead, obtain qualified financial advice, and address these issues properly and in time with your parent, spouse or relative, so that you are financially able to care for your loved one(s) in accordance with your and their wishes.

-UPDATED: This article is updated from an article that originally appeared on HelpingYouCare® on December 31, 2011.
+UPDATED: This article is updated from an article that appeared on HelpingYouCare® on December 31, 2013.
 Happy New Year!
-Now is the exhilarating time for a new beginning — the time to make New Years resolutions for the . . . → Read More: Ideas & Checklists for New Years Resolutions – for Caregivers and Seniors
+Now is the exhilarating time for a new beginning — the time to make New Years resolutions for the coming . . . → Read More: Ideas & Checklists for New Years Resolutions – for Caregivers and Seniors

 The Social Security Administration (SSA) on December 6 issued a press release, announcing that it has added 35 medical conditions to its list of “Compassionate Allowances” – a list of serious diseases and medical conditions for which one is . . . → Read More: 35 More Medical Conditions Fast-Tracked for Disability Benefits, Social Security Announces

 The U.S. Social Security Administration (SSA) has added to its website a new feature called My Social Security, which allows you to set up your personal account and access your social security information online at any time.
 The information . . . → Read More: Social Security Statements Now Available Online – at My Social Security

 A new study conducted by researchers at Ohio State University has found that Baby Boomers show increasing interest in their health in their early 50′s and around age 65.
 The peak interest in health issues for Baby Boomers comes . . . → Read More: At What Ages Do Baby Boomers Show Increased Interest in Health?